 And for all the things you might love or hate about this business, you’ve got to appreciate the drama.

-Addendum: Last summer, M&T Bank celebrated the 50th anniversary of its Plaza Events series.
+Epilogue: Last summer, M&T Bank celebrated the 50th anniversary of its Plaza Events series.
 It’s the one where the bank provides free lunch-time entertainment on the plaza in front of their corporate HQ.
-Just about thirty years ago, while at Healy Schutte & Comstock, I was asked pull together a full page, 4/C ad for the 19th anniversary of the Plaza Event series.
+Just about thirty years ago, while at Healy Schutte & Comstock, I was asked to pull together a full page, 4/C ad for the 19th anniversary of the Plaza Event series.
 Tom Curtin was the writer and Gordy Stoll was the illustrator.
 Tom & Gordy were two of the best creatives in the city and a hoot to work with.

-The illustration that Gordy did for the ad featuring the event and the HQ building was amazing—I mean really amazing.
+The illustration that Gordy did for the ad featuring the event and the bank’s HQ building was amazing—I mean really amazing.
 But the cherry on the parfait for the whole effort was Tom’s headline, LET’S DO LUNCH.
 With pride and confidence, I went with my portfolio to the bank to present the ad.
 Arlene loved the illustration but gave a flat NO to the headline.
 She was adamant.
 Because the bank didn’t actually offer food at the event, she did not want to imply that lunch might be available.
 Disappointed, I took the ad back to the shop for new a new headline.
 While I was disappointed, the entire creative department was despondent.
 It was open rebellion.
 Even with the amazing art, without the headline, the ad was only good, not great.
 The more I thought about it, the creatives were right.
 I was going to give it one more shot, but this time with a plan.